Rectal examination

 Digital rectal examination (DRE), also known as a prostate exam (palpatio per anum (PPA)), is an internal examination of the rectum performed by a healthcare provider.

-Prior to a 2018 report from the U.S. Preventive Services Task Force, DRE was a common and "dreaded" component of annual exams for older men, as it was thought to be a reliable screening test for prostate cancer.
+Prior to a 2018 report from the United States Preventive Services Task Force, a digital exam was a common component of annual medical examination for older men, as it was thought to be a reliable screening test for prostate cancer.